Hackerspace-Castellon/web-hackcs/src/content/en/agenda/curso-de-diseno-3d-freecad.md

 ---
-title: "Curso de Diseño 3D FreeCAD"
+title: Curso de Diseño 3D FreeCAD
-description: "We will offer a course where we teach how to design and print a 3D part with FreeCAD from scratch, at UJI on April 1 and 2, 2022."
+description: We will offer a course where we teach how to design and print a 3D part with FreeCAD from scratch, at UJI on April 1 and 2, 2022.
-pubDate: "2022-03-31"
+pubDate: 2022-03-31
-categories:
+categories: agenda
-  - "agenda"
 ---

 ### CURSO DE DISEÑO 3D FREECAD